bparanj/crystal/electronics/zettel/inductor.md

 5) You'll notice that the impedance increases with frequency initially (inductive behavior), reaches a peak (self-resonance), then starts to decrease (capacitive behavior).
 6) The frequency at the impedance peak is the self-resonant frequency (SRF).
 For a 10 µH inductor, this might be around 20-30 MHz.
 This demonstrates how self-resonance limits the useful frequency range of an inductor, an important consideration in high-frequency circuit design.

-5. Question: How do inductors store and release energy in a circuit?
+5. How do inductors store and release energy in a circuit?

 Inductors store energy in their magnetic field when current flows through them and release this energy back into the circuit when the current decreases.
 This property allows inductors to act as energy storage elements in various applications.